csswizardry/csswizardry.github.com/_posts/2010-08-31-zebra-striping-rows-and-columns.markdown

 wordpress_id: 1343
 categories:
 - Web Development
-tag:
+tags:
   - CSS
-- Tables
-- Usabiliy
+  - HTML
 ---

 Zebra-striping tables is certainly not a new thing; it has been done and discussed for years.
 They (allegedly) aid usability in reading tabular data by offering the user a coloured means of separating and differentiating rows from one another.
 I say allegedly, there has been research into their effectiveness, conducted by [Jessica Enders](http://twitter.com/Formulate) over at [A List Apart](http://www.alistapart.com/articles/zebrastripingdoesithelp/) which proved pretty inconclusive.